abbbi/bpf-hotclone/README.md

 hot clone a running device using BPF trace to get changed data while copy.
-Requires bash, grep, dd and bpftrace.
+Requires bash, grep, dd and bpftrace. !POC!

 Inspired by hot-clone: